tueimage/8qa01/tips_code.md

 You may use Github to work on your code together as a group, so that Github keeps track of which changes are made by whom.
 But this adds an extra step to what you need to learn, so it is optional!
 Instead if you just want to work together on the same files, you might want to look at Google Colab https://colab.research.google.com/, which works similar to Google Docs.

-# How your code is graded

-The goal of this project is to learn image analysis.
-Therefore your code will not be evaluated on how efficient it is.
-However, there are a number of things we will look at:

-* Does your code run on a different computer, after only adjusting the folder paths?
-* Is your code separated from data?
-For example if you use some predefined values, they should be defined at the top?
-* Is the code using consistent and descriptive variable and function names, is it clear what is happening?
-* Are the comments helpful in explaining what is happening?